citizenfx/natives/TASK/TaskVehicleDriveToCoordLongrange.md

 void TASK_VEHICLE_DRIVE_TO_COORD_LONGRANGE(Ped ped, Vehicle vehicle, float x, float y, float z, float speed, int driveMode, float stopRange);
 ```

+You can let your character drive to the destination at the speed and driving style you set.
+You can use map marks to set the destination.

 ## Parameters
 * **ped**: Ped id for the task.